dgkamper/dgkamper.github.io/index.md

 layout: default
 ---

-I am a PhD student in cognitive neuroscience and computational cognitive science at University of California, Los Angeles in the [Visit the Reasoning website](https://reasoninglab.psych.ucla.edu/) Reasoning Lab, where I am advised by Keith Holyoak and Hongjing Lu.
-I also work with the Craig Fox and Jaime Castrellon.
+I am a PhD student in cognitive neuroscience and computational cognitive science at University of California, Los Angeles in the [Reasoning Lab](https://reasoninglab.psych.ucla.edu/), where I am advised by Keith Holyoak and Hongjing Lu.
+I also work with the [Craig Fox](https://www.craigrfox.com/), and [Jaime Castrellon](https://www.psych.ucla.edu/faculty-page/jcastrellon/).

 My research uses computational and cognitive neuroscientific techniques to study legal cognition and decision making, particularly in intellectual property law and tort.
 My primary focus on copyright and trademark, but I have general interests in creativity and how the law works to develop and protect its interests.